quintalwebsolutions/quintal-oss/packages/form-engine-react/README.md

 This is the default paradigm.

-## Untracked, Uncontrolled Form Elements
+### Untracked, Uncontrolled Form Elements

 Form elements that have neither an `onChange`, nor a `value` prop.
-They are completely at the mercy of the html gods.
+They are completely at the mercy of the HTML gods.

-- Pros: An input is only rendered once, and it enables progressive enhancement if the entire form is untracked & uncontrolled, doesn't affect the rest of the form.
+- Pros: An input is only rendered once, and it enables progressive enhancement if the entire form is untracked & uncontrolled.
+Editing a form input doesn't affect the rest of the form.
 - Cons: Can only validate after a server round trip, no way to programmatically react to the input value changing.